apigee/api-platform-samples/learn-edge/README.md

 5. [response-cache-1](./response-cache-1/README.md) - Speed up your proxy performance with a response cache.
 6. [response-cache-2](./response-cache-2/README.md) - Set custom response headers to indicate cache hits and misses.
 6. [extract-json-payload](./extract-json-payload/README.md) - Set custom response headers with data extracted from a JSON payload.
+7. [extract-xml-payload](./extract-json-payload/README.md) - Extract data from an XML request body and set a custom XML response body.
 7. [quota-1](./quota-1/README.md) - Set a quota limit on the number of API calls that can be made in a given time period.

 ### Prerequisites